Alibaba facial recognition tech specifically picks out Uighur minority - report

 Consequently, if a Uighur livestreams a video on a website signed up to Cloud Shield, the software can detect that the user is Uighur and flag the video for review or removal, IPVM researcher Charles Rollet told Reuters.

-IPVM said mention of Uighurs in the software disappeared near the time it published its report, and that Alibaba told it the feature has only been used “in a testing environment”.
-Alibaba did not provide a comment following a Reuters’ request.
+IPVM said mention of Uighurs in the software disappeared near the time it published its report.

 Alibaba is listed on both the New York and Hong Kong stock exchanges.
 It is the biggest cloud computing vendor in China and the fourth worldwide, showed data from researcher Canalys.